Domineice/WebAssign1/README.md

 you may found a log in page
 <it a bit to slow pls be pation>

-after u log in you will found a log in page that you can edit update delete and contract information and you also can search a contract from firstname an lastname
+after you logedin you will found a Home page that you can edit update delete a contract information and you also can search a contract from firstname an lastname

 good luck with these demo